-Given that it considers the health of its customers as one of its core focus areas, ASR Aanvullende Ziektekostenverzekeringen N.V. ended the outsourcing of health care procurement in 2017 and in 2018 brought the contracting of health care providers in-house.
-In this way, ASR Aanvullende Ziektekostenverzekeringen N.V. aims to strengthen its relationship with health care providers for the benefit of its customers, while at the same time facilitating declaration processes in order to benefit customers and healthcare providers alike.
+Given that it considers the health of its customers as one of its core areas, a.s.r. ended the outsourcing of healthcare procurement in 2017 and started to bring the contracting of healthcare providers in-house in 2018.
+This continued in 2019.
+With the switch to in-house healthcare procurement, a.s.r. aims to strengthen its relationship with healthcare providers for the benefit of its customers, while at the same time facilitating smooth declaration processes in order to benefit both customers and healthcare providers.